 Internet and Phone

-Staying connected with home is easy with generally good internet connections (though they can be slow at the weekend) and a choice of mobile phone providers and packages, though to sign up you will first need your CPR card.
+Staying connected with home is easy with generally good internet connections (though they can be slow at the weekend) and a choice of mobile phone providers and packages, though to sign up you will first need your ID Card.
 The national phone company, Batelco, provides landlines and mobiles.
 Generally they are pretty efficient.

 Health and dental care are good but expensive if you have no health insurance.
 There are several large private hospitals and numerous dental clinics, so you will not have to head home for general medical care, though some prefer to return to their home countries for very specialist treatments.
 For those without insurance, the main public hospital is Salmaniya.